Somerset County League: History

 Clandown had three periods in the Western Football League but rejoined the Somerset County League in 1992 before folding in 2004.
 Westland-Yeovil eventually folded after leaving the County League for the Western League but they subsequently reformed as Westland Sports and now compete in the Dorset Premier League.
+Nailsea & Tickenham also folded having been promoted to the Western League in 2022.